esp32peacock/Esp32Peacock_PLUS/README.md

 # Limits
 - Limit of each code length (setup/loop/web1/web2) is 2000 characters
-- After press Factory Reset button you need to reload page
+- After pressing Factory Reset button, reloading the page is required
-- There is only 1 chart allow in this kit
+- Limit of displaying 1 chart
-- chart_value is constant name of chart value
+- chart_value is a constant name of chart value
-- item is constant name of description value of chart
+- item is a constant name description value of chart
-- Pin ON/OFF button are instant function on_click="pin(pin_number,state 0/1)"
+- Pin ON/OFF button are instant functions on_click="pin(pin_number,state 0/1)"
-- Html on web1 web2 tab are Materialize Css with 12 Columns instant
+- Html on web1 web2 tab are materialized by Css with 12 columns

 # ip
-- Need to lock on SSID name ESP32Peacock 192.168.4.1:8081 to setup Wi-Fi Setup
+- SSID name is locked to ESP32Peacock 192.168.4.1:8081 to setup Wi-Fi Setup
-- switch AP mode to off and set your home SSID name and password then click on Save and Reset
+- Switch AP mode to off and set your home SSID name and password then click on Save and Reset
-- before Save you can click on OPEN IP SCAN CODE to use Scan Page search ip (or see on OLED)
+- Before saving you can click on OPEN IP SCAN CODE to use Scan Page search ip (or see on OLED)
-- use ip with :8081 to reach Peacock
+- Use ip with :8081 to reach Peacock
-- Beware not press ip_Scan button on Scan Page before Save on Wi-Fi Setup page
+- Beware do not press ip_Scan button on Scan Page before saving on Wi-Fi Setup page
-- Suggest ip is 192.168.1.1 but if your home wifi base on other ip set put them in the text box
+- Suggested ip is 192.168.1.1 but if your home wifi base is on another ip then put that ip in the text box
-- Scan code will scan on 192.168.1.(1-254) if text box set to 192.168.1.1
+- Scan code will only scan on 192.168.1.(1-254) if text box set to 192.168.1.1

 # Usage
 <a href='https://materializecss.com/'><img src='https://camo.githubusercontent.com/226e0b50bb6083d78ceffd4d03be2ad4d49757b7/68747470733a2f2f6a6f6e617468616e6b61626c616e2e6769746875622e696f2f696d616765732f6d6174657269616c697a652e706e67' width='100px'></a>